csci104/site/resources/mt1-info/ll-rec-movetoend/sol-ll-rec-movetoend.md

 #### Base Case

 If `head == nullptr`, the original list has been fully processed.
 Return `duphead`, which contains all nodes that were removed.
+Notice in the lower cases, that whatever is returned from a recursion is used to fill in the `next` pointer upon return to nodes that are **still** in the main list (i.e. whose value does NOT match `val`).

 #### If `head->val == val`